-The Wise Man's Fear by Patrick Rothfuss (Gollancz, 2011)
+Book name: The Wise Man’s Fear

 The Wise Man's Fear is described as 'The Kingkiller Chronicle: Day Two'.
 This intrigued me, as I hadn't read the first book in the series.
 However, as this exceptionally lengthy sword-and-sorcery fantasy novel unfolded the mystery still remained about what 'day two' actually was, given that the action takes place over many months.

 This occurs after a brief summary to give us an idea of what Kvothe is famous for and why he is regarded as such a dark figure.
 The regaling of that narrative, which quickly becomes immersive, is interspersed with brief returns to the cosy inn where Kvothe is sitting with the chronicler and his customers.

 This element had a strong postmodern feel to it, which was supported by Kvothe's talent as a lute player and storyteller in the immersive side of the book.
 The characters there frequently tell sagas, analyse them and comment on their literary conventions.

 Kvothe's tale as told to the chronicler moves at a very leisurely pace and with immense attention to everyday detail.
 This made what was essentially an action story feel very leisurely, and the worldbuilding was vivid courtesy of the realism of the writing.
 I liked this about The Wise Man's Fear, and it was one of the best-written fantasy novels I have read.

 In keeping with the realism of The Wise Man's Fear, the plot unfolded via a natural series of broadly linked events but without the strong overarching sense of narrative drive and focus common in fantasy novels.
 This was very much a person telling their life story in a relaxed way via a series of interesting occurrences.

 To say that Kvothe was a likeable character is something of an understatement.
 He had a sympathetic backstory because his parents were killed when he was a boy.
 After that he managed to scrape his way into university to study sorcery and learned to play the lute so well that his performances are mesmerising for his audience.

 Life was tough, to be sure, but Kvothe was resilient and never lost his wry ability to recognise that quite a bit of what befell him was his own fault.
 The story, long though it was, was told via the first person, truly making it Kvothe's tale.

 The comments section is open.
 Thank you for reading my review.

-Or you might like to take a look at my review of Trinity Rising by Elspeth Cooper here.
+Or you might like to take a look at my review of Trinity Rising by Elspeth Cooper.